South Forsyth High School: 1990 hostage stand-off

 On September 7, 1990, Randy Floyd Addis entered the school with a rifle, a shotgun and a semi-automatic pistol.
 After a teacher wrestled the rifle away from him, he used the pistol to hold many of his classmates hostage.
 Most of the students were released over the course of the morning.
 In the early afternoon, Floyd became dizzy and gave himself up, releasing the final nine students after five hours.
 No one was injured.
-U.S. Representative Marjorie Taylor Greene referenced this incident in a 2021 speech on the House floor in support of gun rights.
+U.S. representative Marjorie Taylor Greene referenced this incident in a 2021 speech on the House floor in support of gun rights.

 Athletics

 South Forsyth currently competes in Region 6-AAAAAAA (Area 3 AAAAAAA for lacrosse),← and has since 2012.
 SFHS has seven varsity sports for boys and girls.
 The school fields junior varsity teams for most sports and freshmen teams in football and volleyball.
 The school is a member of the Georgia High School Association.

-The school has won state championships in competition cheerleading in 1997, 1998, 1999 and 2000, girls' cross country in 2016, boys’ cross country 2018, and Men's Quartet in 2009.
+The school has won state championships in competition cheerleading in 1997, 1998, 1999 and 2000, girls' cross country in 2016, boys’ cross country 2018, and men's quartet in 2009.

 Other studies

 South Forsyth High School offers a fairly wide selection of Advanced Placement (AP), and International Baccalaureate (IB) accredited classes.
 South Forsyth is currently the only school in the Forsyth County School District to offer the IB program.
-South Forsyth also offers other study alternatives, including Work Based Learning and Dual Enrollment.
+South Forsyth also offers other study alternatives, including work-based learning and dual enrollment.
 The former allows students to work during part of the day for a variety of companies, while the latter allows students to take college classes for both college and high school credit at either the Lanier Technical College, University of North Georgia (UNG), Georgia State University, or Georgia Institute of Technology.
 South Forsyth also has world languages, such as Spanish, French, etc. They also have IB and AP Spanish and French.
 Through the Move On When Ready program, some students take all their classes at a college (typically UNG) and never come to South Forsyth's campus, save for the occasional counselor visit.

-Additionally, the school offers Distance Learning (DL) courses in association with the Georgia Institute of Technology in courses such as Intro Computer Science, Intro to Object Oriented Programming, Linear Algebra, Multivariable Calculus, Applied Combinatorics and Differential Equations for students who have met the requirements.
+Additionally, the school offers distance learning courses in association with the Georgia Institute of Technology in courses such as Intro Computer Science, Intro to Object Oriented Programming, Linear Algebra, Multivariable Calculus, Applied Combinatorics, and Differential Equations for students who have met the requirements.